phpearth/conduct/conduct.md

 <ui-ribbon id="forbidden-content">Forbidden content</ui-ribbon>

-It is not allowed to post content that does not cover web-centric development.
+It is not allowed to post content that does not cover PHP and web-centric development.
 Any violation of this rule will result in the permanent removal of the membership.
 Content that does violate the facebook community rules will be forwarded to the facebook staff.
 Topics that announces **job offers** must be posted into the announced topics and explicitly **not to the timeline of the group**.
+Humor and sarcasm are not encouraged because they can have different points of reference among users.

-Especially personal data is explicitly not allowed at the group and will end **in any case** into a permanently removal of your membership(s).
+Especially personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed at the group and will end **in any case** into a permanently removal of your membership(s).

 Committing any kind of the described forbidden content to our repository will be rejected and your behavior will be alerted to the github staff.